Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Additional Experiments

 Admissible features are the features through which the effect of sensitive features $\biA$ is \textbf{not} treated as unfair, due to the requirement of the application domain (see the motivating example scenario illustrated in \Cref{subsec:causal_notions}).
 Although the use of admissible features can be beneficial for improving the prediction performance, it becomes more challenging to achieve interventional fairness, as the presence of admissible features increases the number of interventional distribution pairs.

 Below we evaluate the performance of \textbf{C-IFair} method in the presence of such admissible features.

-\paragraph{Data.} We use linear and nonlinear synthetic datasets generated in the same way as described in \Cref{subsec-synthdata}, except that we randomly choose admissible feature cluster $\biX^{\mathrm{ad}}$ of 3 binary variables from the children of sensitive features $\biA$ in the cluster DAG $\cDAG$.
+\paragraph{Data.} We use linear and nonlinear synthetic datasets generated in the same way as described in \Cref{subsec-synthdata}, except that we randomly choose admissible feature cluster $\biX^{\mathrm{ad}}$ of 3 binary variables from the children of the sensitive cluster $\biA$ in the cluster DAG $\cDAG$.

 \paragraph{Baselines.} In this experiment, we do not compare \textbf{C-IFair} method with $\ell$\textbf{-IFair}, as its publicly available implementation does not support the setting with admissible features.
 For the remaining five baselines presented in \Cref{subsec-baselines}, we use the same settings as described in \Cref{subsec-setup}.